Objective 1

 A steady behavioural record, where your thoughts, words, and actions match logic, compassion, and action, is becoming a basic survival skill.
 Algorism gives you a clear way to shrink the gap between who you are and who you should be.

-Not by arguing with their beliefs, but by showing the gap between their stated values and their recorded behaviour.
+Not by attacking their beliefs, but by showing the gap between what they say they value and what their record actually shows.

 The greatest atrocities are not committed by monsters.
 They are committed by ordinary people afraid of going against the group.
 Your need to belong will override your moral compass unless you consciously protect against it.